mihailgaberov/orderbook/README.md

-# Orderbook
+# Order Book
-An Orderbook app built with React/Typescript and powered by WebSockets.
+An Order Book app built with React/Typescript and powered by WebSockets.

 <hr />